Language Diversity: Evaluating Language Usage and AI Performance on African Languages in Digital Spaces: Results and Discussion

 \subsection{Language Usage on Social Media}

 Our investigation into the usage of African languages on social media platforms revealed a pervasive trend of English dominance and code-switching.
 A qualitative analysis of the scraped Reddit data indicates that when these languages are used, they are often not in a conversational context.
 Instead, their usage is limited, primarily appearing in questions or for translation purposes, with a heavy prevalence of English.
-This observation aligns with the low total number of posts collected from the subreddits over a one-year period with Yoruba having 184 posts, Amharic having 165 posts and Kinyarwanda having 833 posts
+This observation aligns with the relatively low total number of posts collected from the subreddits over the expansive five-year longitudinal window, with Yoruba yielding 629 posts, Amharic 465 posts, and Kinyarwanda 994 posts.

 Given this sparsity and the code-switched nature of the Reddit data, we sought an alternative, more robust source of language data.
 We found a different dynamic on the social media pages of local news channels.
 When a post is initiated in a local African language on platforms like Facebook, it elicits a significant percentage of responses in the same local language as seen in Figure \ref{fig:combined_comments}.
 This demonstrates that content generated in the local language, without code-switching, can stimulate authentic conversational engagement.
-In contrast, the news titles scraped from these sources yielded a higher concentration of clean, non-code-switched language data, with 62 posts in Yoruba, 86 in Amharic, and 105 in Kinyarwanda.
+Building on this observation, the actual news articles and titles scraped from these professional sources yielded a highly concentrated repository of clean, non-code-switched language data compared to Reddit, providing a robust evaluation dataset of 62 articles in Yoruba, 86 in Amharic, and 105 in Kinyarwanda.